#472 - 47 Kisses, #NoPowerUps and The More Money than Sense Boys

 Hopefully.

-They're good dogs, Raleigh, but I think they've eaten your merch.
+They're good dogs, they'll eh, but I think they've eaten you merch.

-We don't really need security on the tour because we're comedians largely playing Edwardian theatres with an early start time to the gig so that John could get up to do CrossFit and how I can do the school run.
+Right, I said, we don't really need security on the tour, because we're comedians largely playing Edwarding in theatres with an early start time to the gig so that John could get up to do CrossFit and how I can do the school run.

-A lot of timber magnates in the north west blame Dave's dad for introducing a woodworm epidemic in the nineties.
+Are you mad? said Negzi.
+A lot of timber magnates in the northwest blame Dave's dad for introducing a woodworm epidemic in the 90s.

-But Dave was hanging around with such bad lads in Sheedaleen, people just assume he's from a bad family.
+But Dave was hanging around with such bad lads in She Daleen, people just assume he's from a bad family.

 We will have security, please, I replied.

-It's mad the amount of security we've got on this show, all provided by Negzi and his mates.
+It's mad the amount of security we've got on this show, all provided by Negsi and his mates.
+They're good guys.

 Yeah,